MONTGOMERY BAR ASSOCIATION

 Members of this important committee interview candidates for membership in the various categories of the MBA.
 This committee also formulates and implements plans for membership recruitment.

-For 2011 the Municipal Law Committee was merged with the Real Estate Committee.
+In 2011 the Municipal Law Committee was merged with the Real Estate Committee.
 The functions of the committee remain the same, that being to educate and provide a forum for MBA members engaged in the practice of real estate, including purchase and sale, real estate development, zoning and related real estate practice areas.

 RULES OF COURT